-This short guide will take you through a step-by-step process of everything you need to know about marketing, selling, and creating online courses as a fitness instructor.
+This short guide will take you through a step-by-step process of everything you need to know about marketing, creating, and selling online courses as a fitness instructor.
 From picking the perfect selling platform for yourself to how to market your online fitness business, selling your courses is much easier than you may think.
 If you’re looking to expand your customer base from just selling in-person classes, then you’re looking in the right direction.
 The online fitness industry is a booming and growing industry as there are many people looking to partake in online fitness classes.

 Pick Your Niche